DiyorbekOlimov/casting-agency-api/README.md

 I have written a test on python `unittest` framework for endpoints.
 It can be found in the `test_app.py` file

+Please change the variables in `settings.py` file to new token and database path

 Before running the test, create `capstone_test` database using Psql CLI:

 ```bash